Scebatiana

 Scebatiana was an ancient civitas of the Roman Province of Byzacena during the Roman Empire and late antiquity.
 The exact location of the town is unknown, but is thought to be somewhere in southern Tunisia.

 Ancient Bishopric

 Scebatiana was the seat of an ancient Christian bishopric, of the Roman province of Byzacena.

 The only known bishop of this Ancient diocese is Vittorino, who took part in the synod gathered in Carthage by the Vandal king Huneric in 484, following which he was exiled.

-The ancient bishopric survives today as a titular bishopric of the Roman Catholic Church, and the current bishop is Bulus Dauwa Yohanna.
+The ancient bishopric survives today as a titular bishopric of the Roman Catholic Church, and the current bishop is Francisco César García Magán.